ychenz/challenge/writing.md

 In consideration for this role, your challenge is to write a short piece (500 words max) that responds to the question: "What is the future of customer support?".
 Please submit your efforts to [Nick](mailto:nick@ada.support) and don't hesitate to reach out if you have any questions 😊

 ## What we're looking for
--Educational: to what extent does your piece teach the reader something new and afford them a new perspective?
+- Educational: to what extent does your piece teach the reader something new and afford them a new perspective?
 Is it likely to be perceived as a "secret to be shared?"
--Trustworthy: to what extent does your piece position Ada as a trustworthy and professional organization?
+- Trustworthy: to what extent does your piece position Ada as a trustworthy and professional organization?
 Is it of high-integrity and are sources cited?
--Delighftful: to what extent does your piece provide a unique voice and / or viewpoint that leaves the reader wanting to return?
+- Delighftful: to what extent does your piece provide a unique voice and / or viewpoint that leaves the reader wanting to return?

 ## Some examples of pieces we love